mulle-nat/MulleReorderableCollectionViewFlowLayout/README.md

 License
 =======

-MulleReorderableCollectionViewFlowLayout is available under the MIT license.
+MulleReorderableCollectionViewFlowLayout
 ========================================

-A fork of LXReorderableCollectionViewFlowLayout, that doesn't require ARC
+is available under the MIT license.